 This is a Caribbean twist on the classic scalloped potato.
-Instead of potatoes, thinly sliced eddoes are used, layered with seasoned coconut milk in place of dairy milk, then baked until golden in an 8x8 pan.
-It's a decadent side dish that's perfect for a weekend meal when you have extra time or a casserole for the holidays.
+Instead of potatoes, thinly sliced eddoes are used, layered with seasoned coconut milk in place of dairy milk, then baked until golden in an 8×8 pan.
+It’s a decadent side dish that’s perfect for a weekend meal when you have extra time or a casserole for the holidays.

 Jump to: